-I am, perhaps, uniquely unqualified to talk about this.
+I am, perhaps, uniquely unqualified to talk about shaving with a safety razor.
 Being the whitest redhead, I’ve got such light hair you likely can’t tell whether I shaved yesterday or three months ago unless you’re feeling my leg.
 (Please don’t do that.)

 Still.
 I am a person that occasionally shaves my legs.
 When I started my zero waste journey, switching away from plastic razors seemed like a simple, extremely effective way to get started.
 The EPA estimates that 2 billion razors are thrown away each year, so it’s critically important to move away from such an egregious waste area.